veronewra/MLpython2rust/bayes example/README.md

 Specs of the computer that was used: Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz
 Results will vary based on your computer and the tasks its running.

-I'd appreciate any and all feedback or follow-ups!
+I appreciate any and all feedback or follow-ups!